arbor-sim/arbor/doc/co_morphology.rst

   A tapered cable with one cable segment (left), generates a morphology with one branch (right).

-The radius of a cable segment varies lineary between its end points.
+The radius of a cable segment varies linearly between its end points.
 To define an unbranched cable with irregular radius and "squiggly" shape, use multiple segments to build a piecewise linear reconstruction of the cable geometry.
 This example starts and ends at the same locations as the previous, however it is constructed from 4